joaoviictorti/rustclr/README.md

 ## Features

-- ✅ Support `#[no_std]` projects
+- ✅ Supports `#[no_std]` environments (with `alloc`).
+- ✅ Compatible with `x64` architecture.
-- ✅ Run .NET binaries in memory with full control over runtime configurations
+- ✅ Run .NET binaries in memory with full control over runtime configurations.
-- ✅ Fine-grained control over the CLR environment and runtime initialization
+- ✅ Fine-grained control over the CLR environment and runtime initialization.
-- ✅ Configure output redirection to capture .NET program output
+- ✅ Configure output redirection to capture .NET program output.
-- ✅ Patch `System.Environment.Exit()` to prevent .NET from terminating the Rust host process
+- ✅ Patch `System.Environment.Exit()` to prevent .NET from terminating the Rust host process.

 ## Installation